Why do juries view crime scenes like the Murdaugh estate? - WTOP News

 “What it is not is a scene reenactment,” Benjamin said.

-The distance between the kennels where the bodies were found and the home where Murdaugh says he had been napping has been a key component of the trial.
+The distance between the kennels where the bodies were found and the home where Murdaugh said he had been napping was a key component of the trial.

 Only 16 minutes passed between when the victims stopped using their cellphones and Murdaugh left the house about 1,100 feet (335 meters) from the crime scene.
-Defense attorney Dick Harpootlian said the jury must see the sprawling 1,700-acre (690-hectare) property to “appreciate the spatial issues.”
+Defense attorney Dick Harpootlian said the jury needed to see the sprawling 1,700-acre (690-hectare) property to “appreciate the spatial issues.”

-Prosecutors opposed the visit because the scene has changed significantly in the 20 months since the killings.
-Trees planted between the Murdaugh home and the kennels have grown taller and thicker over that period — blocking the line of sight they allege would have allowed Murdaugh to see the kennel lights when he says he returned from visiting his mother.
+Prosecutors opposed the visit because the scene had changed significantly in the 20 months since the killings.
+Trees planted between the Murdaugh home and the kennels grew taller and thicker over that period — blocking the line of sight they alleged would have allowed Murdaugh to see the kennel lights when he said he returned from visiting his mother.

-Bill Nettles, a criminal defense lawyer and former South Carolina U.S. attorney who is not involved in the case, said the visit could give jurors a “sense of scale” to make more-informed decisions about the timeline and other questions — such as whether Murdaugh could have heard the gunshots across the grounds — that have arisen during the trial.
+Bill Nettles, a criminal defense lawyer and former South Carolina U.S. attorney who was not involved in the case, said the visit could give jurors a “sense of scale” to make more-informed decisions about the timeline and other questions — such as whether Murdaugh could have heard the gunshots across the grounds — that arose during the trial.

 “I can see how both sides can benefit from a jury seeing that,” Nettles said.
 “In the interest of justice, it is probably a good thing for them to see it.”